Recap: What is Hormone Replacement therapy (HRT)?

 Body identical HRT

 Body identical HRT has the same chemical structure as the hormones in your body.
 That means that when you take it, you're literally topping up your own hormones.
 Body identical HRT is regulated medication that can be prescribed on the NHS and privately.

-For oestrogen: almost all forms of HRT prescribed in the UK are now body identical oestrogen.
+For estrogen: almost all forms of HRT prescribed in the UK are now body identical estrogen.
 Look out for the term estradiol (often made from the yam plant).

 For progesterone: the only body identical progesterone is a tablet called Utrogestan.
 It's an oral treatment, though it can also be taken vaginally.
 Look out for the term micronised progesterone.
 The other way to get body identical progesterone is through the mirena coil, which slowly releases micronised progesterone into the cervix and surrounding area.
 If you have the mirena coil you do not usually need additional progesterone.

 Bio-identical hormones, sometimes called compounded HRT, are are precise duplicates of hormones that are made in the human ovary, adrenal and thyroid.
 The estrogen bio-identical hormones (E1,E2,E3) are usually compounded with some progesterone and testosterone and/or DHEA.